-With the Tirana Master Plan and the first Vertical Forest, the Milanese architect brings to Albania, as well, his idea “of a progressive Urban Forestation of the city and metropolitan areas of the world that, multiplying the presence of trees and forests, effectively fights climate change.
+With the Tirana Master Plan and the first Vertical Forest, the Milanese architect also brings to Albania his idea “of a progressive Urban Forestation of the city and metropolitan areas of the world that, multiplying the presence of trees and forests, effectively fights climate change.
 A strategy that we promoted together with FAO with the first World Forum on Urban Forestation held in Mantua last November”.

 The Vertical Forest of Tirana will be a 21-floor tower with 4 additional underground levels that, above a mainly commercial ground floor, will host 105 apartments.

-“We have worked on the theme of the façade, overturning the convention in which the main façade of each building is the longest, and completely opening the short side of this new Vertical Forest towards the city”, underlines architect Francesca Cesa Bianchi, Project Director of Stefano Boeri Architetti.
+“We have worked on the theme of the façade, overturning the convention according to which the main façade of each building is the longest, and opening wide the short side of this new Vertical Forest towards the city”, underlines architect Francesca Cesa Bianchi, Project Director of Stefano Boeri Architetti.

 The entire façade is completely glassed and composed of floor-to-ceiling windows to maximise the relationship with the green and with the view of the city.

-The first Albanian Vertical Forest will host more than 3200 of shrubs and bushes and 145 trees for a total of more than 550 square metres of green surface that will increase the biodiversity of the living species, contributing to the generation of a new urban ecosystem.
+The first Albanian Vertical Forest will host more than 3,200 shrubs and bushes and 145 trees for a total of over 550 square metres of green surface that will increase the biodiversity of the living species, contributing to the generation of a new urban ecosystem.

 The plant biomass will mitigate atmospheric pollution by absorbing CO2 and fine particles, producing oxygen and contributing to the creation of a healthier microclimate.

-“Tirana is a Mediterranean capital, which is why we have chosen different essences typical of this particular ecosystem for the first Albanian Vertical Forest; shrubs characterised by a very vivid green colour and brightly coloured flowers in yellow and violet, as well as scented plants, such as myrtle and rosemary”, specifies botanist and landscape architect, Laura Gatti.
+“Tirana is a Mediterranean capital, which is why for the first Albanian Vertical Forest we have chosen different essences typical of this particular ecosystem; shrubs characterised by a very vivid green colour and brightly coloured yellow and violet flowers, as well as scented plants, like myrtle and rosemary”, points out Botanist and Landscape Architect Laura Gatti.